Working on improving your skills in working with others

 At the end of each stage there is an activity for you to complete.
 A Skills Sheet Template is included for you to record your ideas on.
 The activity is a way of drawing together and reflecting on your work so far.
 Keep the completed Skills Sheets in your Skills File as part of your development record.

-Click here to open the Bookmark for this section where you will find the components of the key skill.
+Click here [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] to open the Bookmark for this section where you will find the components of the key skill.
 The Bookmark describes the key skill and gives criteria to help you assess your performance.
 It is a reference to help you check up on what you should be aiming for, as well as providing brief examples to help you understand the requirements.